 Here we have an opportunity to kill two birds with one stone.

 We are going to discuss U.S. Currency.
-So, while doing this, we can cover how to use it, the denominations and all the practical things about using American money, all while working on our American English pronunciation!
+So, while doing this, we can cover how to use it, the denominations and all the practical things about using American money, all while working on our American accent training and English pronunciation!

 Let’s start with the basics: denominations.